Jesuitenkirche & Palais Pfeifersberg

 Ein großer Teil zwischen Sillgasse, Angerzellgasse und Universitätsstraße wird vom Gebäudekomplex der Theologischen Fakultät, des akademischen Gymnasiums, dem Palais Pfeifersberg und der Jesuitenkirche eingenommen.
 Die Gebäude gehören dem Jesuitenorden.
 Ihre Präsenz in der Stadt war nicht nur wichtig für die Geschicke Innsbrucks und die Entwicklung der Universität.
 Die Jesuiten waren der Orden, der Gesellschaft und Politik der Frühen Neuzeit über den Einfluss am Hof der Habsburger über Jahrhunderte prägte.

 The church is similar in appearance to the original Jesuit church Il Gesu in Rome.
 However, its towers were made of wood for a long time.
 In the 18th century, the interior, which is well worth seeing, was extended in baroque style.
 In 1901, it was Johann von Sieberer, a private owner, who had the church towers torn down and rebuilt in concrete.
 The underground crypt, which is freely accessible, is particularly worth seeing.
-Among other things, it contains the tombs of Leopold V, his wife Claudia de Medici and the influential theologian Karl Rahner, after whom the square in front of the church was named.
+Among other things, it contains the tombs of Leopold V and his wife Claudia de Medici.
+The two rulers are buried together with their children in an elaborate tomb designed by Christoph Gumpp.
+The pompous Castrum DolorisUnfortunately, the funeral scaffolding that was used during Claudia de Medici's funeral in the Florentine tradition has not survived.
+The Medici coat of arms on the right-hand entrance portal is a reminder of the princess's origins.
+The influential theologian Karl Rahner, after whom the square in front of the church was named, was also laid to rest in the Jesuit church.

 St Peter Canisius and the Jesuits

+When Innsbruck became its own diocese in 1964 under the Jesuit Paulus Rusch, St Peter Canisius was chosen as its patron saint.
 Today, Karl-Rahner-Platz is not only home to the Jesuit Church, but also the Faculty of Theology at the University of Innsbruck.
 In Saggen, the Collegium Canisianum belongs to the Jesuits.
+The MK is also still active in youth work.

 The Red Bishop and Innsbruck's moral decay